 The WCRO also seeks a Dean's Fellow for the Fall and Spring semesters to provide administrative assistance to its Summer Law Program in The Hague.
 We look for students to assist marketing the program, undertaking administrative tasks, and helping to update course materials.
 We value attention to detail, strong organizational skills and familiarity with Microsoft Office programs.
 Experience or interest in international law, program management, and study abroad are all great assets.

 JD (2L and 3L) and LL.M students are eligible for these positions.
 Interested students with a background in public international law, particularly international criminal/humanitarian/human rights law, are especially encouraged to apply, as are those with prior volunteer experience at the WCRO.
 Students with foreign language proficiency, particularly Spanish and French, are encouraged to apply.
 Dean’s Fellowships at the WCRO are paid, with a time commitment of 20 hours per week (we will also consider students interested in independent study credit).

 How to Apply

-To apply, please submit a résumé and cover letter highlighting relevant experience, along with a short writing sample and a transcript (unofficial is fine) to Susana SáCouto, Director, War Crimes Research Office, by email at email@example.com.
-Please indicate in the subject line that you are applying for the Summer Law Program in The Hague Dean’s Fellow position.
-If you have any questions, please feel free to stop by our office in Yuma Y110 or email us.
+To apply, please submit a résumé and cover letter highlighting relevant experience, along with a short writing sample and a transcript (unofficial is fine) to Susana SáCouto, Director, War Crimes Research Office, by email at firstname.lastname@example.org.
+Please indicate in the subject line that you are applying for the Research Dean’s Fellow position.
+If you have any questions, please feel free to email us.